What Should Be Regarded as

 With the above information in hand, one can learn quite a lot about a design using a few simple calculations to derive the various Ratios that follow.
 These Ratios will provide a deeper look, but still they will not be the whole story!

-within the Estimating Plans or Building Plans.
-If they haven't, one can easily calculate them from the above information.
+Although it's rare for this data to be supplied with a simple article or advertisement, the following ratios should always be provided within the Building Plans.
+If they haven't, one can easily calculate them from the Prismatic and Wetted Surface information.
 The formulae for these four calcs are well worth learning.
-They are available from any good book on boat design, such as those by Skene
+They are available from any good book on boat design, such as those by Skene or Larsson and Eliasson, or you can download our PDF that explains the various Coefficients of Form.
+The most commonly quoted ratios among them are:

 - Displacement to Length